StayFN/MediaReactionSimulator/Report/JupyterReport/_build/html/_sources/Results.md

 ```

 The final paper we replicated connected to proposition 2.1 by Reinecke & Maier {cite}`reinecke2021media` was by Dillman Carpentier & Mazandarani {cite}`Sexy`
 We could clearly confirm the statement made by Reinecke & Maier {cite}`reinecke2021media` that "high SSC individuals are better able to downregulate their emotional reactions, such as [...] or sexual stimulation".
 In Figure [](sex_stim) it can be observed that low SSC individuals experience significantly higher sexual stimulation when confronted with sexual content compared to high SSC individuals.
-For the High SSC individuals not a single of the 47 Shorts resulted in a value other than the lowest available one.
-Additionally a significant difference can also be observed between the group where characteristics of a low SSC individual were supplied with the prompt compared to the group where we just defined the LLM to be a low SSC individual.
+For the high SSC individuals not a single of the 47 Shorts resulted in a value other than the lowest available one.
+Additionally, a significant difference can also be observed between the group where characteristics of a low SSC individual were supplied with the prompt compared to the group where we just defined the LLM to be a low SSC individual.
 The defined group experienced significantly higher stimulation as can be seen in [](sex_stim).

 ```{figure} ./images/sex_stim.png
 ---